 Balance of Trade in Colombia averaged -0.27 USD Billion from 1980 until 2022, reaching an all time high of 0.81 USD Billion in December of 2011 and a record low of -2.39 USD Billion in November of 2021.
 This page provides - Colombia Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Colombia Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Balance of Trade in Colombia is expected to be 0.45 USD Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Colombia to stand at -0.64 in 12 months time.
-In the long-term, the Colombia Balance of Trade is projected to trend around -0.60 USD Billion in 2020, according to our econometric models.
+Balance of Trade in Colombia is expected to be -2.19 USD Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Colombia Balance of Trade is projected to trend around -2.25 USD Billion in 2023 and -2.30 USD Billion in 2024, according to our econometric models.